MarcusHoltz/docker-gitlab-runner/README.md

 ## The Architecture at a Glance

-Before we dive in, here is how the traffic flows through your stack:
+Before we dive in, here is how the traffic flows through this stack:

 - **Traefik:** Acts as the traffic cop, handling SSL termination and routing.